 Founded in 2005, the company has become a huge success.
 In 2012, Expedia went on to acquire a majority stake (61.6 percent) in exchange for $632 million.
 Four years later, trivago went public on the Nasdaq stock exchange, becoming the first German startup to do so.

 trivago is a hotel booking marketplace that accumulates listings from over 100+ websites across the internet.

 The company is a so-called metasearch engine, which are platforms that scrape the content of other websites and list it on their own page.
 Similar models have been applied in the job or apartment listing space by companies like Indeed or Zillow.

-Apart from the collection of listings, trivago furthermore takes care of coming up with the best possible listings for any given query.
-It does so by a) allowing to filter more narrowly (i.e. by ratings, hotel stars, distance, or price range) and b) utilizing machine learning algorithms that, over time, learn what the “best” listings are and start recommending it to users.
+It does that by a) allowing to filter more narrowly (i.e. by ratings, hotel stars, distance, or price range) and b) utilizing machine learning algorithms that, over time, learn what the “best” listings are and start recommending it to users.